hlascelles/dememoize/README.md

 ## Description

-`dememoize` is a gem that provides a method to remove a memoized value (an instance variable) from a class or an object instance.
+`dememoize` is a gem that provides a way to remove a memoized value (an instance variable) from a class or an object instance.

 The primary use case is usage in spec tests.
 If you have a code that memoizes a value, but you would like to check that the value is calculated differently under different circumstances, you can use `dememoize` to remove the memoized value, leaving you free to add another spec that can check the value again.
+There are rspec shared contexts that can help you with this.

 eg: